-I qualified as an osteopath in 1999 from the British School of Osteopathy, obtaining a Bachelor of Science Honours degree in Osteopathy, BSc (Hons) Ost.
+I qualified as an osteopath in 1999 from the British School of Osteopathy (now known as the University College of Osteopathy, UCO) gaining a Bachelor of Science Honours degree in Osteopathy, BSc (Hons) Ost.

 Since qualifying I have worked consistently as an assistant osteopath in a variety of osteopathic clinics, and I established my own clinic, the Rivermead Osteopaths in 2002.